Josee9988/Mechanography-simulator/README.md

 We are currently looking for new donators to help and maintain this project! ❤️

-By donating, you will help the development of this project, and *you will be featured in this Mechanography-simulator's README.md* so, everyone can see your kindness and visit your content ⭐.
+By donating, you will help the development of this project and *you will be featured in this Mechanography-simulator's README.md* so, everyone can see your kindness and visit your content ⭐.

 <a href="https://github.com/sponsors/Josee9988">
   <img src="https://img.shields.io/badge/Sponsor-Josee9988/Mechanography simulator-blue?logo=github-sponsors&style=for-the-badge&color=red">